choprasv/PHONEPE_DATA_VISUALIZATION_AND_EXPLORATION/README.md

    - Presented visual insights in real-time within the Streamlit interface.
    - Utilized Choropleth maps and other Plotly visualizations for effective data representation.

+**Results**
+   - The result of this project will be a comprehensive and user-friendly solution for extracting, transforming, and visualizing data from the Phonepe pulse Github repository.
-*This project seamlessly integrates data retrieval, transformation, storage in SQL, and dynamic visualization in Streamlit to offer a comprehensive tool for exploring PhonePe Pulse data.*
+   - This project seamlessly integrates data retrieval, transformation, storage in SQL, and dynamic visualization in Streamlit to offer a comprehensive tool for exploring PhonePe Pulse data.